purnesh42H/system-programming/my-malloc/README.md

 		- Mark the chunk as used (b->free=0;)
 		– Otherwise: we extend the heap.

-	Note the use of the last: find block put the pointer to the last visited chunk in last, so we can access it during the extension without traversing the whole list again.
-Otherwise: we extended the heap (which is empty at that point.)
+	Note while finding the new block I put the pointer to the last visited chunk in last, so I can access it during the extension without traversing the whole list again.
+Otherwise I extend the heap (which is empty at that point.)
-	Note that our function extend heap works here with last=NULL.
+	Note that the function extend heap works here with last=NULL.

 - Important Design Decisions
 	- I am making sure that my block is always aligned so that while allocating memory I have to only allign the requested size.